ZephyrCloudIO/zephyr-documentation/docs/guide/getting-started/intro-to-zephyr-cloud.md

 Zephyr Cloud is a companion that accelerates the software development lifecycle (SDLC).

+## Public Alpha
+Zephyr Cloud is currently in public alpha stage.
+As you evaluate Zephyr Cloud please do not hesitate to reach out to us on [Discord](https://discord.gg/EqFbSSt8Hx) and provide your feedback.

 ## Core Features
 * Accelerate your CI/CD pipeline
 * Accelerate local development